puppetlabs/puppet-docs/source/learning/modules.markdown

     * templates/
     * tests/

-[^definedtypes]: Patience---those're coming up next lesson.
+[^definedtypes]: They're coming up next lesson.

 The main directory should be named after the module.
 All of the manifests go in the `manifests` directory.
 Each manifest contains only one class (or defined type).
 There's a special manifest called `init.pp` that holds the module's main class, which should have the same name as the module.
-That's your basic module: module folder, manifests folder, init.pp, just like we used in the someclass module above.
+That's your barest-bones module: module folder, manifests folder, init.pp, just like we used in the ntp module above.

 But if that was all a module was, it'd make more sense to just load your classes from one flat folder.
 Modules really come into their own with namespacing and grouping of classes.